Language

 Enter your screen size (diagonal inches) for accurate measurements

-Use Mark mode to place measurement points on the ruler
+Use Mark mode to drop numbered points that snap to the nearest tick

 Press R to rotate, C to center, F for fullscreen